Mergifyio/mergify/docs/source/conditions.rst

 .. code-block:: yaml

      conditions:
-       - status-success=A job to say hello
+       - check-success=A job to say hello

 Validating All Status Check
 +++++++++++++++++++++++++++